pogipop/cloudron/docs/references/api.md

 * `DENY` - to prevent embedding from any website
 * `SAMEORIGIN` - allows embedding from the same domain as the app.
 This is the default.
 * `ALLOW-FROM https://example.com/` - allows this app to be embedded from example.com

+If `readonlyRootfs` is false, then the app's rootfs can be modified post installation.
+This is useful for debugging as it allows the app's code to be modified post installation.
+Apps that have a readonly rootfs cannot be updated to a newer version (because it is not safe to update them).

 Read more about the options at [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options).